MicroEJ/docs/Tutorials/gettingstarted/Step05.rst

 Combinator and Conditional Style
 --------------------------------

--  It is possible to combine two or more Classes using a combinator
+-  It is possible to combine two or more Classes using a combinator.
--  In this example the active state of the Button will turn the text red
+-  In this example the active state of the Button will turn the text blue.

    .. code:: java